loganwol/mstestrepeat/README.md

 # MSTest.Repeat

 ## Summary
-If you have written an integration test using either MSTest and are currently running tests in Azure Pipelines or plan to do so soon, you can now with a little change enable you're tests to run in a loop in Azure Pipelines or on you're local machine without having to write loops in you're tests!
+If you have written an integration test using MSTest, and are looking for an easy and efficent way to run tests in a loop (stress/performance), running tests either locally or in Azure Pipelines or plan to do so soon, you can now with a small change.
+Enable you're tests to run in a loop in Azure Pipelines or on you're local machine without having to write loops in you're tests!

+## How to
-In order to accomplish that you need to use the RepeatTestMethod for MSTest, when you're ready to run tests in a loop, set the Windows environment variable NumberofIterations to the number of iterations you want the test to run in.
+Add a reference to MSTest.Repeat nuget package in your test solution.
+Set the Windows environment variable NumberofIterations to the number of iterations you want the test to run.
 If this variable is not set, the behavior even when the attributes are added will remain the same as it is today, i.e. run the test without a loop.

-## Where to start
-To you're existing integration test project, please add the MSTest.Repeat Nuget package to you're project.
-Once you've done that you're ready for the next step.

 ### Add RepeatTestMethod Attribute to use with MSTest
 In your Test code file, for the test method you want to change, make the following change: